Bayer-Group/BayerCLAW/doc/custom_queue.md

 use of GPU-enabled compute resources in workflows.
 Here are some special considerations for creating job queues with GPU support:

+AMI ID: If the AmiID parameter is set to `Auto`, AWS Batch will select a GPU-enabled AMI for you.
-AMI ID: You must choose an AMI that both supports GPU and is ECS-optimized.
+Otherwise, you must choose an AMI that both supports GPU and is ECS-optimized.
 You can typically find these by searching for the strings "gpu" and "ecs" in the EC2 AMI console.
 Again, Amazon Linux 2 is recommended.